Andrew-Luo1/rscope/README.md

 ### Installation
 > [!IMPORTANT]
-> Requires Python 3.10 or later.
+> - Requires Python 3.10 or later.
+> - [TEMPORARY] Rscope currently requires custom forks of [Brax](https://github.com/Andrew-Luo1/brax/tree/rscope) and [Playground](https://github.com/Andrew-Luo1/mujoco_playground_new/tree/rscope).
+This should be resolved in a few days.

 `pip install rscope`